Lowden-Rhythm/DNS-Protocol-Failure/README.md

 ## Objective

-Multiple reports have came in claiming the client's website is having trouble.
+Multiple reports came in claiming the client's website is having trouble.
 Pulling up the website reads the message "Destination Port Unreachable".
 As the analyst on the case I have loaded the tcpdump tool as the packet sniffer to analyze the live traffic when I pulled up the client website to analyze the site at network layer.

 ## Tools Used